 To identify your talent(s), you must first search for your major interests.
 When you find something you truly love doing, study and training seems effortless.
 Soon, you create a mindset, a burning desire to learn and improve every day, to be better than most, if not the absolute best in your field.
 This is difficult to do if you are working in a field, or a job, you can hardly stand one more day.

 For generations, it has been proven world wide.
-The small percentage of people, who worked and studied extremely hard to learn their craft and become successful, were motivated by someone (parent, teacher, coach, etc., usually at an early age) to learn and grow every day.
-They were encouraged to read inspirational books, to practice positive affirmations, to set goals and formulate plans to achieve them, and to remind themselves to never get discouraged.
+The small percentage of people, who worked and studied extremely hard to learn their craft and become successful, were motivated by someone (usually at an early age) to learn and grow every day.
+They were inclined to read inspirational books, practice positive affirmations, set goals and formulate plans to achieve them, and remind themselves to never get discouraged.

 The majority of people all over the world are never given that spark of mental energy to ultimately create a self-starting mindset to succeed.
 Instead, they are only reminded to “just do your JOB” (and remain living Just Over Broke).